 - Unlike many traditional business loans, PPP loans are 100% guaranteed, even without collateral or a personal guarantee.
 This means that the business owner doesn’t need to assume the debt obligation if they default on the loan.

-- The interest rate for PPP loans is fixed at 1% with a two-year maturity date.
+- The interest rate for PPP loans is fixed at 1% with a five-year maturity date.
 Most Small Business Administration loans have an interest rate of between 2.25% and 8%, on top of the prime.

 - The balance of PPP loans may be forgivable, meaning the entirety (or a portion of the loan) is forgiven or deferred for a period of time by the lender when certain conditions are met.

 The Payroll Protection Program can be used for:

 - Employee salaries, up to $100,000 per employee

 - Certain employee health benefits (such as insurance premiums or paid sick leave)

 - A business’ real estate expenses, like mortgage interest, rent, and utilities

 (Note: Small business employers must not lay off any employees, or they must rehire employees they’ve already laid off by December 31, 2020.
 Some exceptions apply under the PPPFA.
 And the 500-employee rule applies per physical location for food service industry businesses.)